Innovative, Informed, Impactful

 The School's faculty and students are involved in a number of collaborative research projects with community stakeholders that address specific needs and inform best practices.

 UNO doctoral student Michael Logan (right) is pictured with Major General Eric Vollmecke of the Air National Guard.
-They met at the Pentagon's Strategic Multilayer Assessment Conference, where Logan presented a poster presentation entitled "Lethal Leaders: Assessing the Intersection between Leadership, Organization Structure, and Violence."
+Logan presented a poster presentation at the Pentagon's Strategic Multilayer Assessment Conference.

 - Our bachelor's, master's and doctoral programs are among the top criminology and criminal justice programs, as ranked by U.S. News and World Report.
 Our Master's of Science degree program is rated third in the country.